vaut-io/bevae/src/content/en/articles/3-physical-touch.md

 #### Physiotherapy associations should promote the therapeutic role of hands-on techniques and claim their specificity, even though not exclusive, for the Physiotherapy profession.

-There is the need to state I firmly that touching a person is a therapeutic act per se, delivered according to precise theoretical constructs (e.g., neurophysiological, biomechanical, psychological) to insure Sits results.
-The relationship between the patient and the physiotherapist, unlike any other ones, represent a particular context in which the physiotherapist has the legitimate permission to have a close contact with Athe patient’s body.
-Considering M also the emotional component carried with the touch, only trained and registered healthcare providers should use this approach in clinical setting.
+There is the need to state firmly that touching a person is a therapeutic act per se, delivered according to precise theoretical constructs (e.g., neurophysiological, biomechanical, psychological) to insure its results.
+The relationship between the patient and the physiotherapist, unlike any other ones, represent a particular context in which the physiotherapist has the legitimate permission to have a close contact with the patient’s body.
+Considering also the emotional component carried with the touch, only trained and registered healthcare providers should use this approach in clinical setting.

+## Ways of using touch in the clinic

+> Touch in the clinical context forms part of a range of examination and therapeutic interventions such as manual therapy (Rondoni et al., 2017).
+It is also central to enhancing communication, patient compliance, cueing and assisting patients to reduce pain, and improving clinical outcomes. manual therapy techniques should be viewed as a vehicle to deliver touch effects, which can have a positive influence on the sense of “self,” wellbeing, and body image, as well as a profound calming and soothing influence on the individual.

+### "Comfort contact" and building the therapeutic alliance

+> "Comfort contact", as it can contribute to patients feeling more comfortable with their HCP, .... decrease stress through reassurance and achieving a secure attachment, a more vital relationship and a sense of safety that helps to regulate and accurately predict the physiological effects of stress and general health

+Effective reassurance includes affectionate interactions such as therapeutic relationship building and interpersonal skills, an individualized patient-centered approach, education and the provision of self-management strategies.
+It should be noted that some interactions that use pathoanatomic models led patients to misinterpret the information provided, this created feelings of fear.

+> A predictable and positive relationship between the HCP and a positive TA is considered more influential than individual attachment preferences, including any pre-existing anxieties when developing a new relationship with another individual (Taylor et al., 2015).
+In clinical practice, collaborative interpersonal relationships also contribute to patient control and self-efficacy by encouraging active participation and adherence to exercises (Babatunde et al., 2017; Kinney et al., 2018).
+Therefore, touch could help develop a successful collaborative and therapeutic relationship contributing to the good clinical benefits of a positive TA (Miciak et al., 2019)

+> The TA is centred around the tripartite elements of a working alliance described by Bordin (1979), including the agreement on goals, agreement on a task, and the development of attachment bonds, which are the foundation for a successful TA.

-## Manual skills in the diagnostic reasoning process
+### As a part of the diagnostic reasoning process

+> Health Care providers are in a unique position: it is often considered central and expected to clinically examine and therefore touch a wide area of the body, including the head and neck, generally reserved for more intimate or significant relationships (Geri et al., 2019).
+Additionally, it helps in the accuracy of HCP to infer the other individual’s emotions, detected through touch (Hertenstein et al., 2009; Geri et al., 2019).

 > Therefore, instead of considering manual examination findings only in terms of how they should “guide” manual therapy interventions (i.e. this motion segment is perceived as hypomobile by the clinician and/or painful by the patient, so mobilisation is indicated), we propose that interpretation of manual examination findings should be based upon a contemporary, multidimensional understanding of pain disorders , and viewed as just one, albeit important, part of the information gathered during an examination that considers N relative contributions from multiple dimensions to formulate an individualised treatment Aapproach.
 Indeed, rather than judging the merit of clinical tests solely on their reliability, consideration of the findings from clinical tests in an integrated manner within clinical reasoning processes has been previously D advocated, particularly in complex, changeable pain states.